MouseHu/harlow/README.md

 [![Run on FloydHub](https://img.shields.io/badge/Run%20on-FloydHub-blue.svg)](https://floydhub.com/run?template=https://github.com/mtrazzi/harlow)

-##### This the code for my article [Meta-Reinforcement Learning](https://blog.floydhub.com/author/michaeltrazzi/) on FloydHub.

-⚠ **Note**: This repository is for the Harlow task.
+⚠ **Note**: This is the code for my article [Meta-Reinforcement Learning](https://blog.floydhub.com/author/michaeltrazzi/) on FloydHub.
+This repository is for the Harlow task.
 For the two-step task see [this repository](https://github.com/mtrazzi/two-step-task) instead.⚠

-This repository presents our attempt at reproducing the simulations regarding the harlow task as described in the two papers:
+Here, we try to reproduce the simulations regarding the harlow task as described in the two papers:
 - [Learning to Reinforcement Learn, Wang et al., 2016](https://arxiv.org/pdf/1611.05763v1.pdf)
 - [Prefrontal cortex as a meta-reinforcement learning system, Wang et al., 2018](https://www.biorxiv.org/content/biorxiv/early/2018/04/13/295964.full.pdf)